What Causes Bad Dental Implants?

 Introduction: Dental Implant Procedures

-A dental implant procedure is a complicated process involving multiple visits to a dentist or an oral surgeon.
-Once your dentist thoroughly examines, they will consider many factors to ensure that your dental implants have no issues.
-The procedure will involve installing the dental implant into your jawbone and letting it fuse for a few months.
-An abutment is put in place to prepare the implant to take in the crown.
-Once ready, the crown is put in place and secured by dental screws.
+A dental implant procedure is a process involving multiple visits to Dr. Harman.
+Once your he thoroughly examines your individual situation, he will consider many factors to ensure that your dental implants have no issues.
+The procedure will involve having Dr. Adams install the dental implant into your jawbone at Dr. Harman’s office and letting your bone along with any bone grafting material grow into the implant and “become you” for a few months.
+An abutment (piece that screws into the implant) is fabricated together with a crown which is put in place and secured by dental screws.

 Signs of Dental Implant Failure

-If you are experiencing the following symptoms, you may need to visit your dentist immediately to check for dental implant failure:
+If you are experiencing the following symptoms, you may need to visit Dr. Harman immediately to check for dental implant failure:

 - Gum Inflammation or Gum Disease around the plant area.